JaxkDev/koth/README.md

  - Enable/Disable arena's !
  - Much more events for other developers to be able to customise the game EVEN MORE !
  - Automatically install updates on server start ! -
- - Check for updates on server start !             - Both wont work on android (CURL)
+ - Check for updates on server start !             - Both won't work on android (CURL)
  - Messages are customisable.
  - Multiple Arena's.
  - Custom spawn & hill points.